-- Reinforcement programme,

-Public awareness campaigns,

-Monitoring of and scientific investigations on Great Bustards and their habitat in the framework of the running landscape management.
+- Year-round monitoring of and scientific investigations on Great Bustards and their habitat in the framework of the running landscape management.
+Direct implementation of monitoring results, e. g. for nest site protection. - Underground cabling and marking of power lines

 Where are the remaining gaps?